Malus: Uses

 Applewood gives off a pleasant scent when burned, and smoke from an applewood fire gives an excellent flavour to smoked foods.
 It is easier to cut when green; dry applewood is exceedingly difficult to carve by hand.
 It is a good wood for cooking fires because it burns hot and slow, without producing much flame.
-Applewood is used to make handles of hand saws; 2,000,000 board feet is used annually for this purpose.
+Applewood is used to make handles of hand saws; in the early 1900s, 2,000,000 board feet of applewood were used annually for this purpose.